First Majestic’s Approach to Responsible Tailings Management

 Although not currently in operation, TSF-2, a conventional TSF at Jerritt Canyon, is designed to accept tailings from our milling and processing circuits in the form of wet, high-water content “slurries”.
 Conventional TSFs can store and retain both tailings and water, which are separated by gravity within the facility.
 The separated water is recycled or “reclaimed” back to the processing plant or mill for reuse.

-Our site personnel and geotechnical experts have implemented monitoring and surveillance programs consisting of regular inspections, the use of geotechnical instrumentation, and new technologies such as drone surveillance with instrumentation like photogrammetry and thermal imaging.
+Our site personnel and geotechnical experts have implemented monitoring and surveillance programs consisting of regular inspections, the use of geotechnical instrumentation, and new technologies such as drone surveillance with instrumentation like photogrammetry and lidar.
 Independent expert reviews of our facilities are conducted via Dam Safety Inspections (DSI) on a regular basis and as part of our risk management protocols, and we are continually assessing our tailings dam management systems.

 Our tailings management practices focus on the following key aspects: